IBM/processmining/IBM Process Mining Dashboards/README.md

 ## Export dashboard data

-The sample application will execute the Analytics dashboards marked as "exportable" and outputs their results to server-side configured S3 bucket.
+The exporting of Analytics' dashboard results as CSV to an external S3 storage is a new capability introduced with the 1.12.0 release.

+The pre-requisites of using this capability are:
+- the S3 storage tier to be set up in the Process Mining server configuration
+- dashboards to be marked as "exportable" in their "Dashboard info" panel in the Analytics platform.

 Usage example: